Global Cord Blood Corporation Reports Financial Results for the First Quarter of Fiscal 2021

 About Global Cord Blood Corporation

 Global Cord Blood Corporation is the first and largest umbilical cord blood banking operator in China in terms of geographical coverage and the only cord blood banking operator with multiple licenses.
-Under current PRC government regulations, only one licensed cord blood banking operator is permitted to operate in each licensed region and no new licenses will be granted before 2020 in addition to the seven licenses authorized as of today.
-Global Cord Blood Corporation provides cord blood collection, laboratory testing, hematopoietic stem cell processing, and stem cell storage services.
-For more information, please visit our website at http://www.globalcordbloodcorp.com.
+Global Cord Blood Corporation provides cord blood collection, laboratory testing, hematopoietic stem cell processing and stem cell storage services.
+For more information, please visit the Company's website at: http://www.globalcordbloodcorp.com.

 Safe Harbor Statement